cloudius-systems/osv/README.md

 make img_format=raw
 ```

-By default make will use the static libraries of gcc in external submodule.
+By default make will use the static libraries and headers of gcc in external submodule.
 To change this pass `host` via *_env variables:

 ```
 make build_env=host
 ```

-This will use static libraries in the system instead (make sure they are installed before run `make`),
+This will use static libraries and headers in the system instead (make sure they are installed before run `make`),
 if you only want to use C++ static libraries in the system, just set `cxx_lib_env` to `host`:

 ```